Shumway Marine Banner

 8.3.4 Upper and lower shroud turnbuckles shall be the same type and size as factory supplied.
 Any style of cotter pin may be used to secure upper and lower shrouds.

-8.3.5 A wire rope bridle, 1/8", 7x19 wire, of the same as original manufacture, shall be fitted; with nicopressed loops in each end and at the center.
-The overall length of each side shall be 2.34ft. +/- .25 inches.
+8.3.5 A mainsheet attachment bridle shall be fitted between the attachment points at the stern of the boat and the mainsheet; the bridle shall have loops in each end and at the center.
+The overall length of each side between the bearing points shall be 27" +/- .50 inches.

 9. Sails